pithymaxim/teaching/Rscraps/notes/standard_error_adjustments/readme.md

 ```
 ## Two faster options ##

-Here are two shorter ways to view our robust standard errors if don't need a table.
+Here are two shorter ways to make robust standard errors if you don't need a table.

 ### 1. Using lm_robust() ###
 This command from the `estimator` package works: